-- Personal Narrative 25% (Letter Grade)

-- Public Performance 101 30% (Letter Grade)

-- Final Reflection 15% (Complete/Incomplete)

-- Participation 10% (Letter Grade)

-- This includes (but is not limited to) class participation, your participation on discussion boards, and participating in peer review - Student Discussion Leader (1): discussion leaders moderate and summarize discussion boards. - Reflections and Annotations- 20% (Complete/Incomplete) - Reflective Journals (3) will provide space for you to reflect on what you are interested in (in life, in career, etc.); imagine the possibilities attached to those ideas; and to reflect on the discussions we have in class and the media we consume. - One of these includes a Resume/CV assignment. - Entries should be 250-400 words each - Prompts are available in Canvas - Discussion Boards (7-8); before each class session, you will discuss the readings on the discussion board - Extra Credit: if 90% or more of your section fills out the Student Evaluation of Teaching (SET), then the whole section receives extra credit on 1 assignment (instructor's choice)
+- Personal Narrative/Argumentative Essay 25% (Letter Grade) - Public Performance 101 30% (Letter Grade) - Final Reflection 15% (Complete/Incomplete) - Participation 10% (Letter Grade) - This includes (but is not limited to) class participation, your participation on discussion boards, and participating in peer review - Reflections and Annotations- 20% (Complete/Incomplete) - Reflective Journals (4) will provide space for you to reflect on what you are interested in (in life, in career, etc.); imagine the possibilities attached to those ideas; and to reflect on the discussions we have in class and the media we consume. - One of these includes a Resume/CV assignment. - Entries should be 250-400 words each - Prompts are available in Canvas - Student Icebreaker/ Discussion Leader (1): everyone in the class will lead class the class with an icebreaker or discussion on the reading.
+You may also make up for a missed class by leading an additional discussion. - Extra Credit: if 90% or more of your section fills out the Student Evaluation of Teaching (SET), then the whole section receives extra credit on 1 assignment (instructor's choice)